Rares-AndreiVasiu/MPI/README.md

 ## Here we have the files in which we used the data sets for testing purposes.

-### Note that these programms were taken from geeksfoorgeeks.org, and the links to the particular sorting algorithm implementation are:
+### Note that these programms were taken from geeksfoorgeeks.org and pbinfo, and the links to the particular sorting algorithm implementation are:

 - https://www.geeksforgeeks.org/bubble-sort-in-c/
 - https://www.geeksforgeeks.org/c-program-for-insertion-sort/